So what is a CV, what should it contain and how should you go about writing one…?

-It can be pretty daunting writing a CV for the first time!
-In essence a CV is an overview of your work experience and qualifications.
-Hopefully it says enough to encourage a potential employer to invite you to interview and give you get the opportunity to sell yourself in person.
+It can be daunting, writing a CV for the first time.
+In essence, a CV is an overview of your work experience and qualifications.
+Hopefully, it will say enough to encourage a potential employer to invite you to interview and give you the opportunity to sell yourself and your skills in person.

 What is a CV?